 Well, asides from it meeting all of our criteria above, it does exactly what we need it to.
 It has these little tabs that you can press on which release the spring loaded ball to close the legs, which is super handy.
 With big hands and fingers, I really struggle to push the balls in enough to be able to get the legs to move, and these make it a breeze.

-It’s got a nice carry handle, is bulletproof and just works; we’re really happy with it.
+It’s got a nice carry handle, is bulletproof and just works, even when our two monkeys sit on it!
+Overall, we’re really happy with it.

 What are we not happy about?